spassvogel/gilles-game/src/docs/work.md

 When collapsed it shows the assignment text.

 ~~To determine at which step we are we check the store if we completed each step, ascending.
 For the skip tutorial there is also a boolean in redux.
-The current step is stored in useMemo~~
+The current step is stored in useMemo~~ ta

 For every step there is a component.
 It checks the store to see whether player has completed the assignment.
 If so, it advances the currentStepIndex to the next value.